-A summary of the status of our performance shares as of June 28, 2013 and changes during fiscal 2013 are as follows:
+A summary of the status of our performance shares as of June 27, 2014 and changes during fiscal 2014 were as follows:

-Shares Weighted Average Grant Date Fair Value Performance shares outstanding as of June 29, 2012.
-1,316,175 \$3.63 Granted 1,308,213 \$2.38 Vested and released (380,450) \$2.47 Forfeited due to target thresholds not achieved (513,740) \$3.68 Forfeited due to terminations (103,836) \$3.14 Performance shares outstanding as of June 28, 2013.
-1,626,362 \$2.91
+Shares Weighted Average Grant Date Fair Value Performance shares outstanding as of June 28, 2013 1,626,362 \$2.91 Granted N/A Vested and released (1,187,796) \$2.37 Forfeited due to target thresholds not achieved (359,274) \$4.67 Forfeited due to terminations (12,625) \$5.13 Performance shares outstanding as of June 27, 2014 66,667 \$2.59

-The fair value of each performance share is based on the closing price of our common stock on the date of grant and is amortized to compensation expense over its vesting period if achievement of the performance conditions is considered probable.
+The fair value of each performance share is based on the closing price of our common stock on the date of grant and is amortized over its vesting period.
+We begin recognize share-based compensation costs for the performance shares when achievement of the performance conditions is considered probable.
 Any previously recognized compensation cost would be reversed if the performance condition is not satisfied or if it is not probable that the performance conditions will be achieved.

-The total fair value of performance share awards that vested during fiscal 2013, 2012 and 2011 was \$0.9 million, \$0.3 million and \$1.2 million, respectively.
+The total fair value of performance share awards that vested during fiscal 2014, 2013 and 2012 was \$3.0 million, \$0.9 million and \$0.3 million, respectively.

-Note 12.
+Note 11.
 Segment and Geographic Information